 I don’t wish to attack media for attacks sake, I am an active part of it as a columnist, albeit a psychology columnist.
 However these headlines are less than savory in their approach of ‘Hunger Games’ style of journalism.
 It speaks volumes about our thirst of seeing gladiators fight till death like animals, for our pleasure.
 What irks and invigorates us, speaks volumes about ourselves than the trigger itself.

 Speculations, aspersions and quick runs to “dethrone” the divorced Hollywood royalty, sounds anything but an empathetic understanding of the pain and hardship a couple with six kids would go through.
-This crass, almost orgasmic interest in the couple’s divorce would have been reviled and criticized if they weren’t so famous.
+This crass, almost orgasmic interest in the couple’s divorce would not have been reviled and criticized if they weren’t so famous.

 Fame is anything but protection against hurt and criticism.
 Fame makes you a victim of the inevitable patterns of scrutiny and unending judgment from countless faceless individuals, who know nothing about you other than roadside gossip and deems it fair to judge on that basis from behind the masks of anonymity.
 For the same reasons I think philosopher Alain de Botton says, “Fame makes you more vulnerable not less.”